Recently asked questions relating to MBS Lending Ltd transfer of equity

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the MBS Lending Ltd conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with MBS Lending Ltd.
+If you do not keep up the payments on your mortgage with MBS Lending Ltd your property may be repossessed.

 Preparing the Transfer of Equity with a MBS Lending Ltd Mortgage